codescapade/aeons/Readme.md

 ![aeons_engine_logo](tools/data/logo/logo_640.png)
-## This 2D game engine is in active development and not ready for use yet.
+## This 2D game engine is in early development and probably not ready for use yet.
 <br/>
 <br/>